EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 You’re shipping products through Northern Ireland, where Brexit-related regulations apply.

-Declarations for Travel: These are usually used for carrying personal items when you travel.
+2. Declarations for Travel: These are usually used to carry personal items when you travel.
 Cash over €10,000 or products subject to duty or restriction may need to be declared.

-The following explains the significant modifications to Irish Customs Declarations that were implemented in 2024:
+The following explains the significant modifications to Irish customs Declarations that were implemented in 2025:

 New obstacles for Irish goods travelling to the UK